Ckath/sstat/README.md

 4. go back to step 2

 ## configuration
-config.h will contain a bunch of hopefully helpful explanations of the functions available, a more advanced setup example(what I personally use) is also given in the `config.cate.h` file. the main idea is you define your status similar to how you would construct a typical printf, you provide a format and content in the form of functions to make up you final status string.
+config.h will contain a bunch of hopefully helpful explanations of the functions available,  more advanced setup examples(personally configs) are also given in the `config.cate.*` files. the main idea is you define your status similar to how you would construct a typical printf, you provide a format and content in the form of functions to make up you final status string. something to keep in mind `PULSE` has to be defined for any pulse functionality.

 ## usage
 it's suggested you start sstat with `sstat -d` from your startup script or other means